-and assessment approaches, into which the analysis of innovation effects does not fit very well.
-Partly it is due to the lack of more innovation-specific assessment concepts that focus directly on innovation competition.
-It is therefore necessary to develop, on one hand, a broader, pluri-theoretical approach to innovation competition, which also applies the insights of innovation research, evolutionary approaches, and management theories, as, e.g. strategic management, and the resource-based view / dynamic capabilities approach.
-On the other hand, it is necessary to develop a much clearer, consistent framework for the analysis of competition problems in regard to innovation, both in regard to identifying the relevant innovation competitors and analyzing effects on innovation competition.
-This article suggests that the analysis of specialized resources that are necessary for innovation might be one important element in this regard.
+hand, it is necessary to develop a much clearer, consistent framework for the analysis of competition problems in regard to innovation, both in regard to identifying the relevant innovation competitors and analyzing effects on innovation competition.
+This contribution suggests that the analysis of specialized resources that are necessary for innovation might be one important element in this regard.
 A better general framework for analyzing innovation competition would also help to deal with the manifold problems of innovation competition in the digital economy.